-Not all landlords and letting agents will let you rent from them if you get Housing Benefit or housing costs payments through Universal Credit.
+Some landlords and letting agents might say they won’t let you rent from them if you get Housing Benefit or housing costs payments through Universal Credit.

 You only need to tell your landlord or letting agent you get Housing Benefit or Universal Credit if they ask.

-You might be able to get a landlord or letting agent to accept you by giving extra references.
-You could ask more than one of your previous landlords to give you a reference that says your rent was always paid on time.
+- accept extra references - you could ask more than one of your previous landlords to give you a reference that says your rent was always paid on time

-You could also get a guarantor to help you get accepted.
-A guarantor is someone who agrees to pay the rent if you don’t.
+- let you use a guarantor - this is someone who agrees to pay the rent if you don’t

 Questions to ask your landlord or letting agent